jkatsanis/SpriteEngineUI/Readme.md

-# Welcome To Sprite Engine
+# Welcome To Sprite Egnine

 This Project is a simple **2D Game Engine** designed to be fully understand by one Person.